himanshu2454/Kunteksto/docs_source/source/start.rst

 However, Kunteksto does perform limited error detection and notification process based on the information available.
 Referencing the data file name from the *kunteksto/output/Demo/Demo_validation_log.csv* file and then using your text editor or an XML editor, open that file from each of the XML directory, the RDF directory and the JSON directory.
+Below are the details for viewing this error message.

 .. note::